PRESS DIGEST- Wall Street Journal - June 13

-June 13 The following are the top stories in the Wall Street Journal.
+June 13 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - General Electric Co Chief Executive Jeff Immelt will step aside this summer, ending a 16-year run atop a conglomerate that he significantly reshaped but whose shares have vastly underperformed the stock market during his tenure. on.wsj.com/2rUIoe4